Skip to main content

 How to Set Up Time Policies in Raken

-In this article, learn how to create and configure Time Policies in Raken to control how your team tracks time.
+In this article, learn how to create and configure a Time Policy in Raken, step by step.

 Written by Carolina Manos